gfxdisp/ColorVideoVDP/README.md

 **[TODO:]** Teaser

 ColourVideoVDP is a full-reference visual quality metric that predicts the perceptual difference between pairs of images or videos.
 Similar to popular metrics like PSNR and SSIM, it is aimed at comparing a ground truth reference video against a distorted (e.g. compressed, lower framerate) version.
-However, unlike traditional quality metrics, ColourVideoVDP is based on fundamental perceptual models of contrast sensitivity and masking.
+However, unlike traditional quality metrics, ColourVideoVDP is based on fundamental perceptual models of spatio-temporal contrast sensitivity and masking.

 The main features:
-* models chromatic and achromatic contrast sensitivity;
+* models chromatic and achromatic contrast sensitivity so that it predicts distortions in colour;
-* models spatio-temporal sensitivity so it can predict visibility of flicker and other temporal artifacts;
+* models spatio-temporal sensitivity so that it can predict visibility of flicker and other temporal artifacts;
 * works with colorimetrically calibrated content, both SDR and HDR (any colour space);
 * can predict a single number quality correlate or a distortion map.